GlitchedPolygons/pwcrypt/README.md

 Check out the [API docs](https://glitchedpolygons.github.io/pwcrypt/files.html) or the [`pwcrypt.h`](https://github.com/GlitchedPolygons/pwcrypt/blob/master/include/pwcrypt.h) header file to find out how to call the encrypt/decrypt functions in C.

-#### Note for Windows users

-The [`build.bat`](https://github.com/GlitchedPolygons/pwcrypt/blob/master/build.bat) script needs to be run with the _"x64 Native Tools Command Prompt for Visual Studio 2019"_ as an admin, NOT with the standard cmd.exe!

 #### Linking

 If you use [CMake](https://cmake.org) you can just `add_subdirectory(path_to_submodule)` and then `target_link_libraries(your_project PRIVATE pwcrypt)` inside your CMakeLists.txt file.